Reading Time: 5 minutes

 When Is a PSMA PET Scan used?

-Benefits and limitations of PSMA PET scans
+What Are the Benefits and Limitations of PSMA PET Scans?

 Not suitable for all patients